 Robinhood is best for new investors who want to get more hands-on with their investments, are interested in active stock trading, or want to invest in cryptocurrencies.

-Robinhood also allows you to trade stocks in your brokerage account for free with no commission fees.
+Robinhood also allows you to free trade stocks in your brokerage account with no commission fees.
 If you want to trade on a mobile device, Robinhood has a user-friendly app for this.

 Acorns is the best micro-investing app for hands-off investors.
 If you’re looking to invest automatically and frequently, without much active trading or management, Acorns will be great for you.